This page covers not just Street Lane, as it is called today, but also Tarporley Road and the tracks off it.

 Whitley Hall, Red Lane

-This farm was closely linked through marriage to the Village Farm.
+From 1830 this farm became closely linked through marriage to the Village Farm.
+Despite the change of tenant, Sir John Chetwode remained as owner.
 James Cliffe was born in 1768 in Broomhall, near Nantwich from a wealthy yeoman family.
 He moved to Whitley Hall in the 1830s and had at least seven children with his wife Catherine.
 Their eldest son (James Cliffe junior) moved to Stretton in 1851 to manage the Cat & Lion inn.
 James Cliffe senior died in February 1851.

 Youngest son Joseph Cliffe took over the farm and in 1849 married Mary Ann Weedall, eldest daughter of William Weedall from Village Farm.
 The couple had one daughter, Priscilla Julia who was born in 1855.
 Mary Ann died in March 1884, the same year as her brother, Henry who left a widow.
 The following October the respective widow and widower married, and Joseph Cliffe and his new wife Martha remained at Whitley Hall until his death in 1893.

 Frank Hubert Acton followed.
 He was the great grandson of James Cliffe and had lived at the farm from the age of 14.
 Frank Acton married Alice Billington in 1901 and they continued to live at Whitley Hall.
 The Valuation Book of June 1913 showed the six bedroom farmhouse was owned by Sir Philip Chetwode.
 By 1939 the couple had retired to Lyndale on Tarporley Road (now Street Lane).
 Frank died the following year and Alice in 1964.